 By day he works as senior editor at Locus magazine, where, among other things, he write the obituaries.

-He won a Hugo Award (for “Impossible Dreams” in 2007), and has been nominated for a Nebula Award, Stoker Award, Theodore Sturgeon Memorial Award, a couple of Gaylactic Spectrum Awards, and a Seiun Award.
+He won a Hugo Award (for “Impossible Dreams” in 2007), and has been nominated for a Nebula Award, Stoker Award, Theodore Sturgeon Memorial Award, a couple of Gaylactic Spectrum Awards, a Seiun Award, a Scribe Award, and two Ignotus Awards, among others.
 In 2004 he was a finalist for the Campbell Award for Best New Writer.

-And now, for archival purposes, my bio from several years ago, as written by my long-time friend Scott Seagroves.
+And now, for archival purposes, my bio from damn near 20 years ago, as written by my old friend Scott Seagroves.
 [With some updates by me in brackets.]

 Bio by Scott Seagroves, December 2000